 Have you ever found yourself in the position of needing (or wanting) an aquarium stand that looks great, doesn't cost much and can be ready to put a tank on in just a few hours?
-This Do It Yourself Simple Aquarium Stand might be just the ticket for you.
+This DIY aquarium stand might be just the ticket for you.
 This stand is much simpler and less expensive to build than, for example, the Basic aquarium Cabinet or the DIY Oak Aquarium Cabinet and more to her liking than the Easy, Inexpensive DIY aquarium Stand".

 DIY Simple Aquarium Stand Graphics

 This aquarium stand is constructed of 2"X4" lumber, for the price, one of the strongest and most economical pieces of wood you can buy at almost any home improvement center.

 We found that an elevated flat, level surface (i.e. a work bench, desk or table) was the easiest platform to use for cutting, drilling and assembling the aquarium stand.
 A pair of saw horses would work well for assembling and painting.

 8' wood studs were purchased for the construction of stands from 10 gallon to 55 gallon aquariums.
 4 studs were required for a 24" or 30" tank, and 5 studs were required for 36" or 48" tanks.
 The height of the legs for each of these stands was the "standard 28".
 When you are picking out your pieces of lumber for this stand don't be tempted to choose the cheaper, low grade stuff.
 Use only pieces that are straight (not warped) with no open knots and an attractive grain (if you are going to stain the stand).
 This lumber may be a dollar or so more per piece, but the elimination of a number of headaches and quality of the end product will be well worth it.